magenta-cuda/alt-w3tc-minify/README.md

 In September 2020 W3TC released a new version 0.15.0.
 With respect to JavaScript minification my analysis is still valid.
 The problems found in the analysis have not been fixed.
 Further, in testing I noticed that the caches were being rebuilt on every request.
-The problem is in the function Minify_Cache_File::isValid() the filename doesn't match the actual filename, e.g., "cf7a7.js.gzip" != "cf7a7.js_gzip" where the first is the filename used in the function Minify_Cache_File::isValid() and the second is the real filename on the disk.
+The problem is in the function Minify_Cache_File::isValid() in the file ".../w3-total-cache/lib/Minify/Minify/Cache/File.php" the filename doesn't match the actual filename, e.g., "cf7a7.js.gzip" != "cf7a7.js_gzip" where the first is the filename used in the function Minify_Cache_File::isValid() and the second is the real filename on the disk.
-In the function serve Minify0_Minify::serve() we have:
+In the function serve Minify0_Minify::serve() in the file ".../w3-total-cache/lib/Minify/Minify.php" we have:

     $cacheId = self::_getCacheId();
     $fullCacheId = (self::$_options['encodeMethod'])